FrankKesel/xilinx_tools/kria/kernel_based_design/kernel_based_design.md

 ---
 ## File transfer and directories on the target
 * In order to use the FPGA hardware on the Kria target the FPGA binary must be transferred to the correct places in the Ubuntu file system on the target.
-Since we want to use the hardware with Pynq and also with application SW written in C++ we have to transfer them to three different places:
+Since we want to use the hardware with Pynq and also with application SW written in C++ we have to transfer them to three different places (there are bash-scripts for this task, see further below):
   * A directory for installation of the FPGA binary ("firmware").
 This MUST be a directory in `/lib/firmware/xilinx/` such that the `xmutil` tool can load the binary.
 Since these directories are owned by `root` you have to use `sudo` for the commands.
 The directory should be named like the name of the project `/lib/firmware/xilinx/<name>` and has the following content:
     * `pl.dtbo`: Device tree overlay
     * `binary_container_1.bin`: FPGA binary